ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

   - If you're running a database or a virtual machine on your {{site.data.keyword.blockstorageshort}}, make sure that the data isn't altered during the copy to avoid data corruption.
 If you have any bandwidth concerns, do the migration during off peak times.
 If you need assistance with these considerations, open a support ticket.

 3. Copy your data across.
-   - **Microsoft Windows**: To copy data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN, format the new storage, and copy the files over by using Windows Explorer.
+   - **Microsoft Windows** - To copy data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN, format the new storage, and copy the files over by using Windows Explorer.
-   - **Linux**: You might consider using 'rsync' to copy over the data.
-Here is an example command:
+   - **Linux** - You can use `rsync` to copy over the data.
+This is an example:
    ```
    [root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/new/block/storage
    ```

-   It is recommended that you use the above command with the `--dry-run` flag once to make sure that the paths line up correctly.
+   It's a good idea to use the previous command with the `--dry-run` flag once to make sure that the paths line up correctly.
 If this process is interrupted, you can delete the last destination file that was being copied to make sure that it is copied to the new location from the beginning.<br/>
    When this command completes without the `--dry-run` flag, your data is copied to the new {{site.data.keyword.blockstorageshort}} LUN.
 Run the command again to make sure that nothing was missed.
 You can also manually review both locations to look for anything that might be missing.<br/>
-   When your migration is complete, you'll be able to move production to the new LUN.
+   When your migration is complete, you can move production to the new LUN.
 Then, you can detach and delete your original LUN from your configuration.
-Note that the deletion also removes any snapshot or replica on the target site that was associated with the original LUN.
+The deletion also removes any snapshot or replica on the target site that was associated with the original LUN.